Xakanaxa: Our full report

 - Food quality

 You'll return from the morning activities to brunch.
-During our stay this consisted of delicious fish cakes, a vegetable casserole, broccoli and mixed walnut salad, red-cabbage salad, and a hot breakfast of bacon, sausages and mushrooms with eggs cooked to order, plus freshly baked cinnamon bread, fresh fruit and a cheese platter.
+During our stay this consisted of delicious fish cakes, a vegetable casserole, broccoli and walnut salad, red-cabbage salad, and a hot breakfast choice of bacon, sausages and mushrooms with eggs cooked to order.
+There was also freshly baked cinnamon bread, fruit and a cheese platter.

-For afternoon tea, just before the start of the afternoon activity, we were offered homemade lemonade and iced tea, together with sausage rolls and a very gooey chocolate cake.
+For afternoon tea, just before the start of the afternoon activity, we were offered homemade lemonade and iced tea, accompanied by delicious mince filled donut halves topped with sour cream, and lemon and poppy seed cake.
 For a guest who was gluten intolerant the camp had made a savoury gluten-free muffin and there was fresh cut fruit.

 - Group Meals